-- T1 Roads that provide access to multiple improved properties shall be built to town standards as a condition of approval for new development (Source: Strategy T1, T3). - T2 Developers shall bear an equitable share of the cost of constructing new roads to town standards before they are accepted as town roads (Source: Strategy T1). - T3 When new access points or intersections are created, intersecting access points shall generally align directly opposite each other rather than offset from each other to form a single intersection, and have an intersection angle of 90 degrees (Source: Strategy T4). - T4 Dead-end roads and cul-de-sacs should be avoided to the extent practicable and allowed only where physical site features prevent connection with existing or planned future roadways (Source: Strategy T6).
+- T1 Roads that provide access to multiple improved properties shall be built to town standards as a condition of approval for new development (Source: Strategy T1, T3). - T2 Developers shall bear the cost of constructing new roads to town standards before they are accepted as town roads (Source: Strategy T1). - T3 When new access points or intersections are created, intersecting access points will generally align directly opposite each other (rather than offset from each other) to form a single intersection, and have an intersection angle of 90 degrees (Source: Strategy T4). - T4 As part of the review of major subdivisions, developers will submit Area Development Plans that assess the potential for connecting planned subdivision roads with future development on surrounding properties (Source: Strategy T6, LU9). - T5 Dead-end roads and cul-de-sacs should be avoided to the extent practicable and allowed only where physical site features prevent connection with existing or planned future roadways (Source: Strategy T6). - T6 New development should be placed on the landscape in a fashion that does not block potential road extensions (Source: Strategy T6). - T7 The community shall consider bicycle and pedestrian safety needs when new roads are proposed or when roadway improvements are made (Source: Strategy T7).